 When you are driving home from work, you will not remember every car, house, tree, and store that you will pass.
-Your conscious brain is only about one millionth as strong as your unconscious brain.
+Your conscious brain is only a small fraction as strong as your unconscious brain.
 Most of your movements behind the wheel are on automatic pilot.
 You will remember only a few aspects of the drive and maybe none of it if you are “lost in thought”.
 It is the reason that rehabilitation physicians emphasize function over pain relief in their treatment of chronic pain.
 As you become more active and functional, your focus will be diverted onto your life and the pain circuits will be of less importance.
 If your life revolves around first getting rid of your pain and then you feel that you will then be able to live your life, “forget it.”
 You are done.
 Your pain will progressively occupy more and more of your conscious thoughts.
 If you are just engaging in activities to distract yourself from your pain you will have the same problem.
 Your pain is still running the show.
 Moving forward with your pain

 It has been pointed out for centuries that the only person that you can change in life is you.
 This is a challenging concept for me in that from the time I decided to become a physician my energy was focused on fixing everyone around me.
 I did not perceive that I needed any work.
 In retrospect I was focused on others both to divert attention from myself and also was trying to “save others to save myself.”
 This has been the most humbling part of my journey.
 Not only was I broken, I was really broken.
 It was under such severe stress that the façade finally broke down.

-The key to any success that I have experienced in helping others with their problems has been from me being able to be more connected to myself and therefore being able to talk to others from a human to human perspective.
+The key to any success that I have experienced in helping others with their problems has been from me being able to be more connected to myself and therefore being able to talk to others from a human-to-human perspective.
 My patients figure out to heal themselves on their own.
 In fact when they re-connect with who they are and where they want to go there is no stopping them.
 It is similar to opening the door to a caged wild animal.
 I have learned to just give advice when asked and stay out of the way otherwise.

 - Become aware of your energy spent on “fixing” those around you.